flatpak/flatpak-docs/docs/extension.rst

 requested.
 For providing runtime i386 support or for building i386 modules, please refer to :doc:`multiarch`.

-There is currently no way to `request` autodownload of a runtime extension from an application.
-The extension point in the runtime has to be set to autodownload or the user has to manually install it.

 A few related extension properties can be found in application or runtime manifests.
 These are: